gioanateora/Project_MOR/README.md

        The directory contains the following files

-       README.txt                         : this file
+       MOR_ML_Project.pdf                 : manuscript of the project
        Project_PINN_vs_Greedy.ipynb       : the main file, implementing the ROM and the PINN approaches and the
                                             comparison w.r.t. the FEM
-       data.csv                           : dataset of the parametric values selected for the training and the test phases
-       mesh001.csv                        : mesh needed to be imported in 'Project_PINN_vs_Greedy.ipynb'in order
-                                            to visualize the solution

 HOW TO USE